EvictionLab/eviction-lab-website/content/weekly-reports/st-louis-mo.md

 {{% report_chart id="avg" data="/uploads/stlouis_barchart.csv" %}}

 # Changes in eviction filings

-St. Louis eviction filings summary.
+Eviction filings in St. Louis were slightly above average in January and February of this year, but began to fall in March.
+Filings in April and thus far in May have been significantly below average.
+For example, nearly 1,200 eviction cases are usually filed in April in St. Louis, but this year there were only 125.

-1. Average eviction filings taken from Eviction Lab data for 2012–2016
+1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016

 {{%/ report_chart %}}